10 Must-Do’s in Tucson, Arizona

 Saguaro National Park is one of the most interesting national parks to visit, primarily due to the fact that it is home to thousands upon thousands of mesmerizing Saguaro cacti and other forms of desert plant life that you will not find anywhere else in the world.
 The gorgeous Saguaro cactus is native to the Sonoran Desert, and thus, only found in Southern Arizona and Sonora, Mexico.

 Both parks offer numerous hiking trails of varying distance & difficulty, a scenic loop drive, and ongoing programs.
 The Rincon Mountain District is my preferred park as they have a really nice scenic paved drive and the trails here are all well marked & maintained.
-Plus, they have a really nice visitor’s center and ongoing specialty events where you can learn all sorts of unique things including how to harvest water from a cactus!
+Plus, they have a really nice visitor’s center and ongoing specialty events where you can learn all sorts of unique things.
+For example, have you ever wondered how to harvest water from a cactus?

-The Tucson Mountain district on the other hand is nearby a number of other touristy attractions like Old Tucson, so you can combine a few to save yourself the hassle of driving around Tucson (it’s not fun with all the stop lights!).
+The Tucson Mountain district on the other hand is nearby a number of other touristy attractions like Old Tucson and the Arizona-Sonora Desert Museum.
+Combine a few activities to save yourself the hassle of driving around Tucson (it’s not fun with all the stop lights!).

 Obviously, taking weather into consideration should be the major factor in planning your trip.
 Spring or winter is the best time weather-wise to ensure that you avoid the 100+ daytime heat.
-However, you must be aware that it is extremely dry during the winter months, so bring plenty of extra water to avoid serious dehydration.
+However, you must be aware that it is extremely dry during the winter months.
+Bring plenty of extra water to avoid serious dehydration.

 Seis Kitchen serves up the most delicious breakfast tacos and burritos you will find anywhere in the city.
 Presta Coffee Roasters is a wonderful local coffee shop.
 La Estrella is a really popular bakery which serves up the best authentic Mexican pastries in town.
 Agustin Kitchen is a classy French restaurant which uses locally sourced ingredients for all their dishes.